shanjin14/Deep-Reinforcement-Learning/P2_ContinuousControl/README.md

 There is a total of 33 parameters defining the state spaces, It is a continuous state space, hence we need to use a Neural Network to approximate the state space value.

-Below is a video illustration of the Banana Collectors Environment [Continous Control](https://youtu.be/z4EDWYI723w)
+Below is a video illustration of the Continuous Control Environment [Continous Control](https://youtu.be/z4EDWYI723w)

 We will be solving the 1 reacher environment.